-The risk drivers for asbestos are for an inhalation pathway and as such will be mitigated through the adoption of these site specific risk assessments and working methodologies to be validated by reassurance testing provided in HSG248 'Asbestos, the analysts guide to sampling and analysis'.
-Confirmation of Asbestos in air monitoring should be undertaken in accordance with HSG248 by a UKAS accredited analyst.
+The risk drivers for asbestos are for an inhalation pathway and as such will be mitigated through the adoption of these site specific risk assessments and working methodologies to be validated by reassurance testing provided in HSG2484.
+Confirmation of Asbestos air monitoring should be undertaken in accordance with HSG248 by a UKAS accredited analyst.